Cybersecurity

 The Commission is seeking feedback on NIS2 and the Critical Entities Resilience Directive, and recently extended its original deadline of early February to March 11, 2021 (responses can be submitted here and here).Continue Reading Proposed New EU Cyber Rules Introduce More Onerous Requirements and Extend to More Sectors

 On September 30, 2020, the Cybersecurity and Infrastructure Security Agency (“CISA”) and the Multi-State Information Sharing and Analysis Center (“MS-ISAC”) released a joint guide synthesizing best practices to prevent and respond to ransomware.
-This guide was published the day before OFAC and FinCEN released their coordinated guidance on ransomware attacks that we previously summarized here
+This guide was published the day before OFAC and FinCEN released their coordinated guidance on ransomware attacks

 In this edition of our regular roundup on legislative initiatives related to artificial intelligence (AI), cybersecurity, the Internet of Things (IoT), and connected and autonomous vehicles (CAVs), we focus on key developments in the European Union (EU).